Skip to main content

 Carbohydrates and the Insulin-SHBG Connection

 Carbohydrates are the primary driver of insulin secretion.
 Insulin’s main job is to manage blood glucose, but its influence extends deep into the endocrine system.
 One of its most significant roles in this context is its effect on Sex Hormone-Binding Globulin (SHBG).
+SHBG is a protein produced by the liver that binds to sex hormones, primarily testosterone and estrogen, in the bloodstream.
+When a hormone is bound to SHBG, it is inactive and cannot be used by cells.

-Here is the critical link ∞ high levels of circulating insulin, often the result of a diet high in refined carbohydrates and subsequent insulin resistance, suppress the liver’s production of SHBG.
-Lower means more “free” testosterone is available initially.
-However, chronic creates a state of systemic inflammation and metabolic dysfunction that can impair the HPG axis at multiple levels, from the hypothalamus to the gonads.
+However, chronic insulin resistance creates a state of systemic inflammation and metabolic dysfunction that can impair the HPG axis at multiple levels, from the hypothalamus to the gonads.
 This disruption can lead to a dysfunctional hormonal profile despite the initial appearance of higher free hormone levels.

 The balance of carbohydrates and fats in your diet directly regulates the availability of hormonal precursors and the transport proteins that determine hormone activity.

-For a person using Gonadorelin, managing is paramount.
+For a person using Gonadorelin, managing insulin sensitivity is paramount.
 A state of insulin resistance could mean that while Gonadorelin is effectively stimulating LH release, the overall hormonal system is compromised by inflammation and dysfunctional signaling at the liver and gonads.

 Comparing Macronutrient Strategies